 BELLIN is one of these exclusive Early Adopters.
 Back in 2013, BELLIN and SWIFT pioneered the BELLIN SWIFT Service, the first service of its kind that is fully integrated in the tm5 software.
-Today, around 150 customers have obtained their own SWIFT BIC, making them a member of the Standard Corporate Environment (SCORE) and giving them access to the SWIFT Network.
+Today, more than 150 customers have obtained their own SWIFT BIC, making them a member of the Standard Corporate Environment (SCORE) and giving them access to the SWIFT Network.

 The role of banks

 Banks must be able to process certain information in order for it to be included in gpi payment orders.
 More than 280 financial institutions worldwide, including 49 of the TOP 50 banks, have agreed on a standardized SLA.
 With so many banks participating, communication is guaranteed. i.e. funds are transferred quickly from one bank to the next.
 By now, most banks have started processing cross-border payments as gpi payments.

 The UETR is crucial for processing gpi payments.
 Companies that initiate their own payments, for example through a treasury management system integrated payment solution need to attach this reference to a payment order in line with SWIFT requirements or extend the format of a payment in the right place to include this information.
 The information transmitted by way of the UETR simplifies reconciliation and can be matched automatically, depending on the system.